-Although Dr. Cathy Santone and our dental team have a passion for restorative and cosmetic dentistry, we also concentrate on general and preventative dentistry at our Encinitas, CA office to help our patients get their smile in shape and maintain a healthy mouth.
-With the latest dental technology, and Dr. Santone’s extensive dental expertise, our goal is to create a relaxing and professional office environment and a positive experience with every visit.
+Although our cosmetic dentist and our dental team have a passion for restorative and cosmetic dentistry, we also concentrate on general and preventative dentistry at our Encinitas, CA office to help our patients get their smile in shape and maintain a healthy mouth.
+With the latest dental technology and Dr. Cathy Santone’s extensive dental expertise, our goal is to create a relaxing and professional office environment and a positive experience with every visit.

 It is always a pleasure to come to the office.
 It is the perfect combination of professionalism and comfort.